paritytech/dotlake-sidecar/README.md

 1. The Substrate API Sidecar connects to a specified WebSocket endpoint (WSS) of a Substrate-based blockchain node.
 2. The Sidecar exposes a RESTful API on port 8080, allowing easy access to blockchain data.
 3. The custom block ingest service connects to the same WSS endpoint and begins processing blocks.
-4. The ingest service stores the processed data, making it available for further analysis or querying.
+4. The ingest service stores the processed data in DuckDB, MySQL, PostgreSQL, or BigQuery, making it available for further analysis or querying.
+5. Apache Superset can be used to create dashboards and visualizations based on the ingested data.

 ## Usage

 To run the dotlake-sidecar, use the provided `dotlakeIngest.sh` script.
-This script sets up both the Substrate API Sidecar and the custom block ingest service as Docker containers.
+This script sets up both the Substrate API Sidecar and the custom block ingest service as Docker containers, using `config.yaml` for deployment configuration.

 Example usage:

-If you wish to start the ingest service for polkadot, you can use the following command:
+To start the ingest service for polkadot, use the following command:

 ```
-sh dotlakeIngest.sh --chain polkadot --relay-chain polkadot --wss wss://rpc.ibp.network/polkadot
+sh dotlakeIngest.sh
 ```